TyeMcQueen/terraform-google-certificate-map-simple/README.md

 usage in modules at this time.

-You must use at least v4.30 of the `google-beta` provider as earlier versions did not support Certificate Manager.
+You must use at least v4.30 of the `google-beta` provider as earlier versions did not support Cloud Certificate Manager.

 You must use at least Terraform v0.13 as the module uses some features that were not available in earlier versions.